renoutg/presence2mqtt/README.md

 Next check the container logs for the authentication url and device id.
 `docker logs -f presence2mqtt`
 Follow the url, enter the generated device id, log in and authorize your just created app
-Go back to you container logs and you should now see your logged in
+Go back to you container logs and you should now see you're logged in
-Your presence and activity will no be published to mqtt every 30 seconds
+Your presence and activity will now be published to mqtt every 30 seconds
 The authentication tokens are max 1 hour valid, the app will automtically renew the tokens

 ## Home Assistant